-The awards ceremony will be Sept.
+The awards ceremony was held on Sept.
 25 in St. Louis at the Novogradac 2019 Historic Tax Credit Conference.
 To read the full press release, additional details about the awards winners, and information on how to nominate a development for the next round of awards, visit: www.novoco.com/events/awards.

 The Rose Collaborative

 Vacant since Hurricane Katrina, the former Historic St. Rose de Lima Church (Est. 1857) and School on Bayou Road and Columbus Street was once a hub of the Afro-Caribbean community.
 It has now become a center for community enterprise, education, and performing arts.
 The space is now home to the Southern Rep Theatre; shared office spaces for social justice nonprofit organizations, and entrepreneurs; and an early childhood education center. | Read More